By David Joel Miller.

 5. Don’t try to pick people up while at the psychiatric hospital

 This is not the time or place to start a relationship.
 You both need to work on you.
-Actually come to think of it I know some people who met in a psychiatric facility and made a go of the relationship, but they didn’t hook up on the first hospitalization.
+Actually, come to think of it I know some people who met in a psychiatric facility and made a go of the relationship, but they didn’t hook up on the first hospitalization.
 Work on getting better first.

 6. Avoid people who left domestic violence court and can’t go home because of the restraining order.

 Just like some people keep hooking up with alcoholics or drug addicts there are people who keep being attracted to the strong forceful type.
 Then they are surprised when the relationship turns violent.
-If you were abuse as a child or are just out of an abusive relationship be especially alert for this type of repeating pattern.
+If you were abused as a child or are just out of an abusive relationship be especially alert for this type of repeating pattern.

 Be especially cautious if the person you meet seems to have more children’s parents than they have children.
 Can’t tell you exactly where to find this sort of person but you will know then when you see them because there are just so many places they can’t go for fear of running into an ex.